‘Circular economy’ technology business that has pioneered the reuse and recycling of unwanted books

 Thesis

-For years, economies have enjoyed growth based on an assumption that resources are abundant; a ‘consumer culture’ has developed where we endlessly create, consume and discard.
+For years, economies have enjoyed growth based on an assumption that resources are effectively infinite; a culture has developed where we endlessly create, consume and discard.
 Around 50m tonnes of waste goes to landfill each year in the UK, significantly contributing to CO2 emissions, while just 9% of the global economy is considered circular.
 So there is a huge opportunity – and a clear imperative – to convert the remaining 80 billion+ tonnes of material extracted for use annually to a more sustainable lifecycle.

 The circular economy is growing across different sectors, from re-commerce to plastic, electronic waste to clothing – striving to reduce the consumption of raw materials and energy, and protect or even regenerate our natural environment.
 Moreover, consumers are increasingly choosing to purchase from more sustainably-minded brands, giving those businesses a competitive edge.